Ice Hockey Equipment List

 Ice hockey requires a lot of player equipment to protect players from injury.
 It also requires a playing surface made of ice, which may be hard to find depending on where you live.
-In this tutorial, we will learn about the equipment required to play the sport of ice hockey.
+Read on to learn about all of the equipment that is used in ice hockey.

 A hockey bag is used for a player to carry and store their equipment.
 There are many different kinds and brands of hockey bags that come in different sizes.
-A younger player may want to use a hockey bag with wheels because the bag can get heavy, however, an older player may want to use a bag like the one in the image above that has handles and that can be carried over their shoulder.
+A younger player may want to use a hockey bag with wheels because the bag can get heavy.
+However, an older player may want to use a bag that has handles and can be carried over their shoulder.
 If you’re a goalie, you may want a bigger bag because your equipment requires more space.
-Most bags cost anywhere from reputable brands like Bauer and Warrior cost anywhere between $50 and $150.
+Most bags from reputable brands like Bauer and Warrior cost anywhere between $50 and $150.

 Jockstraps are used in hockey to hold a cup.
-As explained before, a cup is important because it protects the player from damaging serious organs.
-Often jockstraps will have velcro attached to the bottom of them depending on the type purchased.
+A cup is important because it protects the player from damaging sensitive groin areas.
+Often, jockstraps will have velcro attached to the bottom of them, depending on the type purchased.
 This can be beneficial because the socks can then attach and hold onto the velcro.
-Jocks are usually in the price range of anywhere from $25 to $100 depending on if the player wants velcro and on if they want the jock to be more like shorts or pants.
+Jocks are usually in the price range of anywhere from $25 to $100, depending on if the player wants velcro and on if they want the jock to be more like shorts or pants.

-Cups are placed inside one’s jockstrap and protect a player from injuring their private parts.
+Cups are placed inside one’s jockstrap to protect a player from injuring their private parts.
 A cup is a necessity because it is dangerous to play a physical sport like ice hockey with no protection over those areas.
-There is a lot of hitting and movement around the surface.
-Furthermore, if a player needs to block a shot with the puck coming at them quickly, if the puck hits the wrong spot, it could cause permanent damage.
+Furthermore, if a player needs to block a shot with the puck coming at them quickly, it could cause permanent damage if the puck hits the wrong spot.

 A goalie chest protector is probably the most vital piece of equipment for a goalie to wear.
 Their chest protectors must have lots of padding and protection.
 When a puck flies at their chest at full speed, the goalie must make the save, but more importantly, not break a rib or hurt any part of their chest while doing so because of the impact of the puck.

 Ice hockey goalie pants are very similar to those of player pants.
-Garter belts can be used to hold the pants up if need be, but for the most part they are unnecessary.
-Pants are won over the jock and protect a goalie’s lower back, butt, and thighs from becoming injured.
+Garter belts can be used to hold the pants up if need be, but for the most part, they are unnecessary.
+Pants are worn over the jock and protect a goalie’s lower back and thighs from becoming injured.
 Pants are made with several layers of padding.
 Goalie pants typically cost between $100 and $200.

 Ice hockey goalie skates are used for the goalie to skate and glide around the ice.
 Goalie skates differ from player skates in the sense that they are composed of much thicker steel.
-Blades on a goalie skate are longer than blades on a player skate.
+Blades on a goalie skate are longer than blades on a player’s skate.
 Lastly, since goalies are stationary for most of a game, the rocker of the skates are much flatter.
-The rocker of the skate is the white plastic piece of material, which attaches the bottom of the skate to the blade.
-Because a goalie must often move side-to-side, a wider rocker provides the balance and stability necessary to do this.
+The rocker of the skate is a white plastic piece of material that attaches the bottom of the skate to the blade.
+Since a goalie often moves side-to-side, a wider rocker provides the balance and stability necessary to do this.

-Goalie sticks are held in the same hand in which a blocker is held in.
+Goalie sticks are held in the same hand as a blocker is worn.
 Like players, a goalie can use a stick to stickhandle, pass, and shoot the puck.
 However, more often, a goalie uses their stick to move the puck away from the mouth of the goal or to slap the puck away from the crease into the corner.
 The top part of the stick is made the same as a player stick.
-It is slightly different because the blade of a goalie stick is much wider, and the bottom half of the shaft is much wider than a player stick as well.
+It is slightly different because the blade of a goalie stick is much wider, and the bottom half of the shaft is much wider than a player’s stick as well.
 Like a player stick, goalie sticks differ in price because of the sizes, the manufacturers, and the various brands.
-Low end sticks run at about $50, while high end sticks run close to $300.
+Low-end sticks run at about $50, while high-end sticks run close to $300.

-Ice hockey gloves are like a typical winter glove worn on your hands, however, a player wears these gloves in order to have a good grip and solid control while holding their sticks.
-Furthermore, if a player is slashed during the course of a game, the gloves have padding and cushions that provide protection by absorbing the impact caused by the slash of a stick, or if for some odd reason, skate.
-Gloves range from $50 to $175.
+Ice hockey gloves are like a typical winter glove worn on your hands.
+However, a player wears these gloves to have a good grip and solid control while holding their sticks.
+Furthermore, if a player is slashed during the course of a game, the gloves have padding and cushions that provide protection by absorbing the impact caused by the slash of a stick.
+Gloves range from $50 to $200.

 An ice hockey helmet is a vital piece of equipment.
 A helmet protects a player from getting hit in the head by a puck or by the shock of the boards, ice, or another player after a big hit or collision.
 A helmet protects a player from sustaining a concussion and can range in the price range of anywhere from $50 to $400.
 This is not a piece of equipment where saving the extra money is worth it.